| |

 Chopped cucumbers in a bowl with salt on top

-The original recipe says to place in a sack and allow it to drain overnight.
-I put them in a colander over a large bowl, covered and allowed to drain overnight.
+The original recipe says to place it in a sack and drain it overnight.
+I put them in a colander over a large bowl, covered, and allowed them to drain overnight.
 You will have a large amount of water in the bowl the next morning.
-Drain and rinse cucumbers in ice-cold water, filling the bowl.
-Drain well.
-This helps to remove the excess salt.

 A bowl of chopped onions and a bowl of chopped red and green peppers